The Early Radio London Fab Forties

 Such was the way of the Big L Fab Forty, that the band's latest single Don't Make Me Over, which last week had stood at #13, had already vanished from this week's chart.
 It was still selling sufficiently well to remain in the Nationals, although it climbed no higher than #31.

 Note: this somewhat dog-eared, or perhaps simply well-loved, autographed photo shows a four-man group.
-Terry Sylvester definitely joined the Knees Club at Beaconsfield Youth Club, so this was probably a change-over phase in the band's line-up.
+Terry Sylvester who is not pictured, definitely joined the Knees Club at Beaconsfield Youth Club, so this must have been a change-over phase in the band's line-up.

 Ex-Caroline DJ Bud Ballou was also present at Brighton.
 Bud, who has proved an exemplary ambassador for knees, and has displayed them internationally, was immediately chosen to step into the role of Vice-President.
 More Knees Club history here.